-The United Kingdom also has a rich tradition of celebrating holidays.
+TThe United Kingdom celebrates a wide variety of holidays and observances each year.
 Some of the most popular are Boxing Day, St. David’s Day, New Year’s Eve, Valentine’s Day, Mothering Sunday (the fourth Sunday in Lent), Father’s Day (traditionally on the third Sunday in June), and Christmas.

-The US and Worldwide Event Calendar shows holidays that are celebrated around the world over the year.
-It serves as a helpful tool for people who want to know when certain events take place, so they can plan accordingly.
+The US and Worldwide retail calendar shows holidays that are celebrated around the world over the year.
+It serves as a helpful tool for sellers who want to know when certain events take place, so they can plan accordingly.
 You can use this calendar for marketing purposes by considering any potential benefits your company could offer during these dates of celebration.

 When planning out your strategy each year, think about what major international celebrations will occur during that time period and how you’ll best be able to capitalize on them!